The Grief I Deserved

 And then came Molly.

-My brother-in-law died tragically and alone after years of addiction and self-neglect.
-They found his body in his apartment in KY after a welfare check, but no sign of his precious Molly.
+My brother-in-law died tragically after years of addiction and self-neglect.
+They found his body in his apartment after a welfare check, but there was no sign of his precious Molly.

 She was eventually found cowering behind a toilet.
-She’d been in the apartment the entire time, terrified and silent while strangers came and went.
+She’d hid in the apartment the entire time, terrified and silent while strangers trickled in and out.

 The plan was to give her to my mother-in-law, who’d wanted Molly as one last connection to her son.
 But, quelle surprise, someone in the family had a problem with that, because of course they did.

-But before anything could be resolved, we found out she had late-stage cancer.
+But before anything could be resolved, we found out my mother-in-law had late-stage cancer.
 She never got to say goodbye to her son, and she never got the cat.

 So Molly became ours.
-Which meant, mostly, mine.
-Now, I didn’t want a cat at first.
-My husband is allergic, so why would I want one?
+Which really meant, mostly mine.
+I didn’t want her at first.
+I love cats, but my husband is terribly allergic to them, so why would I want one?

 I should’ve known from the start what we were in for.
 We planned to drive her home in a crate like responsible adults.
 But she managed to Houdini her way out of that crate and up front with us twice before we'd even gotten out of the neighborhood.

-So we gave up and she curled up under my legs for the whole 7-hour drive, staring up at me like a creature who’d survived a war.
+So we gave up and she curled up under my legs for the whole 7-hour drive, staring up at me like she already knew she owned me.

-That was Molly in a nutshell: stubborn, unbothered by rules, and always determined to do things her way.
+That was Molly in a nutshell: stubborn, unimpressed by rules, and always determined to do things her way.

 At the time, we were empty nesters, and I worked from home.
-So I gave her space.
-I didn’t baby-talk to her (gag).
-I just fed her, said hello, let her be, and went about my day.
+So I gave her plenty of space; I just fed her, said hello, let her be, and went about my day.

-Soon she was everywhere, threading herself around my ankles, curling up at my feet, watching me work like she was memorizing every move.
+Soon she was everywhere, threading herself around my ankles, curling up at my feet, watching me work like she was memorizing my every movement.

-And then one night, she jumped into my lap and curled up like she’d always belonged there.
+And then one night, she shocked me by jumping into my lap and curling up like she’d always belonged there.
 From that moment on, she was mine.

 I didn’t know it then, but she was the last thing I’d get to call mine for a long time.

-She tolerated my husband, bless his heart (I think all the sneezing had something to do with it...and between us, why do all dads sneeze like they're being exorcised?), but she avoided nearly everyone else.
+She tolerated my husband, bless his heart (I think all the sneezing had something to do with it...and between us, why do all dads sneeze like they're being exorcised?), but she kept everyone else at bay.

 Nala, bless her gentle heart, just wanted to be friends, but Molly would hiss at her like it was her job.
 Nala would retreat, dejected, every time, which just broke my heart.

-But she loved me, so I became that woman; you know, the one with the mean cat everyone hated?
-That was me.
+But she loved me, so for a while I became that woman; you know, the one with the mean cat that hissed all the time and everyone hated?
+Yeah, that was me.

-Molly was a fat, grumbly mess who destroyed furniture and woke me at 5 AM every morning, demanding food like she paid rent.
+Molly was a fat, grumpy mess who destroyed furniture and woke me at 5 AM every morning, demanding food like she paid rent.

 And she did.

 She loved open windows.
-Even in winter, if the sun was hitting just right, she’d wedge herself into the sill like a loaf of bread and zone out for hours.
+Even in winter, if the sun was hitting just right, she’d wedge herself into the sill, looking like a loaf of bread and zoning out for hours.

 At night, she’d obediently sleep on the floor by my side of the bed, but every chance she could, especially when my husband was away on business, she’d jump into bed with me like it was her rightful place.